-But if your initial goal is to increase your Pinterest followers for the sake of having a high following count, it’s pointless.
 If you aren’t pinning in front of the right audience, with the right pins and on a regular basis, your followers aren’t going to see your pins.

 - Just because a group board has a high following does not make it your ideal board